-The Mike Cleary Program in Sports Studies was established through the generosity of Mr. Cleary, a 1956 graduate of John Carroll University.
+The Mike Cleary Program in Sports Leadership was established through the generosity of Mr. Cleary, a 1956 graduate of John Carroll University.
 He was emeritus executive director of the National Association of Collegiate Directors of Athletics.
 Cleary held the job of executive director from the association’s founding in 1965 through 2011.
 He served in the position longer than any other current Division I conference commissioner, coaching organization executive director, or national association leader.

 Under Cleary’s leadership, the association rose from a 300-member organization to one with more than 6,500 athletic administrators in about 1,600 organizations throughout the United States, Canada, and Mexico.
 Prior to serving in the association, Cleary was director of championship events for the National Collegiate Athletic Association with responsibility for administering all national championships.

-“I was excited to learn that John Carroll University has made a commitment to start an undergraduate program in sports studies and feel it’s only fitting that the program be named after Mike Cleary.
+“I was excited to learn that John Carroll University has made a commitment to start an undergraduate program in sports leadership and feel it’s only fitting that the program be named after Mike Cleary.
 Mike has been a leader, innovator, and visionary in the world of sports business.
 John Carroll University is fortunate to have him as an alumnus and advisor for this new program.
 We look forward to recruiting students from John Carroll University for our graduate program and believe the city of Cleveland has a geographic advantage in providing their students with some real and practical industry experience.”

 –Jim Kahler, executive director, Ohio University’s Center for Sports Administration